 Make sure that each individual has a development plan that is tailored specifically to them.
 For one employee, this might mean gaining more exposure in a particular department, while for another it could be developing a broader sense of commercial awareness.
 Remember: the more customised the plan, the better the results will be.

 In larger organisations with multiple departments, knowing what exactly it is that they do up on the fourth floor can be something of a mystery.
 Yet this lack of cohesion and understanding can be detrimental to the company’s performance, as well as to the development of its staff.

-If opportunity permits, arrange for your employees to spend time in different departments, gaining a basic knowledge of what they do and how it could potentially affect or improve their current role.
+If opportunity permits, arrange for your employees to spend time in different departments, gaining a basic knowledge of what others do and how it could potentially affect or improve their current role.
 Gaining exposure to the bigger picture and realising how each section contributes to the company’s overall goal discourages linear thinking and broadens horizons, leading to a more dynamic and open way of doing things.

 Additionally, it might lead to an employee discovering their true calling.
 Part of your development responsibility is to help people find happiness in their role, so if Hannah from your audit team comes back and explains that she loved her two weeks with Mergers and Acquisitions, try to arrange a longer secondment or a permanent transfer.
-You might lose a good team member, but if they will be happier and more effective somewhere else, then you should respect and enable this.
+You might lose a good team member, but if they will be happier and more effective somewhere else, then you should try to respect and enable this.